 Instructions

 - Use a paper towel to pat the whole chicken completely dry.
-Generously run oil, salt, pepper, paprika and ¼ cup pesto sauce evenly over the whole chicken inside and out.
-Set aside for at least 30 minutes or refrigerate overnight.
-If refrigerating, it’s ideal to bring the marinated chicken to room temperature when ready to cook.
-This will help to achieve more tender and juicier meat.
+Generously rub olive oil, salt, pepper, paprika, and pesto evenly over the entire bird, inside and out.
+Let it rest for at least 30 minutes or refrigerate overnight.
+If refrigerating, bring the marinated chicken to room temperature before cooking (this helps the meat stay tender and juicy).

-- In a large mixing bowl, combine brussels sprouts, carrots, sweet potatoes, oil, salt, pepper and vinegar.
-Toss well to coat.
+- In a large mixing bowl, combine brussels sprouts, carrots, and sweet potatoes with vegetable oil, salt, pepper, and balsamic vinegar.
+Toss well to coat the vegetables evenly.

-- Spread the vegetables evenly in a 2.5 quart casserole dish or roasting pan.
-Place the whole chicken with breasts side up over the vegetables.
+- Spread the vegetables evenly in a 2.5-quart casserole dish or roasting pan.
+Place the whole chicken, breast side up, on top of the vegetables so the juices baste them as it cooks.

-- Bake the chicken for 20 minutes until nicely brown.
-Reduce the oven temperature to 375F and continue baking for 1 hour to 1.5 hours (depending on the size of the chicken) until the internal temperature reaches 165F as read on a meat thermometer.
-The rule of thumb is 18 to 20 minutes per pound.
-You can check the internal temperature by sticking a meat thermometer into the thickest part of the breast.
+- Bake the chicken for 20 minutes until lightly browned.
+Reduce the oven temperature to 375°F (190°C) and continue baking for 1 to 1½ hours, depending on the size of your bird, until the internal temperature reaches 165°F (74°C).
+The rule of thumb is 18-20 minutes per pound.
+Check doneness by inserting a meat thermometer into the thickest part of the breast or thigh.

-- Broil (optional): To make chicken skin extra crispy and brown, turn on the broiler setting to high and let it broil in the oven for an additional 5 minutes.
+- Optional broil: For extra crispy and golden-brown skin, turn the broiler to high and broil for an additional 5 minutes, watching closely to avoid burning.

-- Remove the casserole from the oven and let rest at room temperature for 15 minutes before serving.
+- Remove the pan from the oven and let the chicken rest at room temperature for 15 minutes before carving.
+This allows the juices to redistribute for perfectly tender meat.

 Notes